Skip to main content

 An outcome-based program requires you to attain or maintain a specific health outcome, such as achieving a target Body Mass Index (BMI), a certain cholesterol level, or a normal blood pressure reading.
 It is these outcome-based programs that present the most significant challenges, as they tie financial consequences directly to biological markers that may be outside an individual’s immediate control.

 For a health-contingent program to be permissible under the Affordable Care Act (ACA) and HIPAA, it must meet five specific criteria.
-It must be designed to promote health, offer a chance to qualify for the reward at least annually, have a reward limit (generally 30% of the total cost of employee-only health coverage, or up to 50% for tobacco-related goals), be available to all similarly situated individuals, and provide a for anyone for whom it is medically inadvisable or unreasonably difficult to meet the original standard.
+It must be designed to promote health, offer a chance to qualify for the reward at least annually, have a reward limit (generally 30% of the total cost of employee-only health coverage, or up to 50% for tobacco-related goals), be available to all similarly situated individuals, and provide a reasonable alternative standard for anyone for whom it is medically inadvisable or unreasonably difficult to meet the original standard.

 This last point is a critical protection.
 If you have a medical condition that makes achieving a specific goal challenging, your employer is legally required to provide another way for you to earn the reward, such as following the recommendations of your personal physician.